muolp/Intersel/README.md

 *Intersel is a  stub-based JavaScript injection tool for Discord*

+*(Intersel is a builder for PirateStealer, developed by me and Stanley)*

 **What do we have to offer?**

 Our stub is *encrypted*, *obfuscatated* and, **most importantly** *undetected*.